When to Start Saving for Retirement (It’s Sooner Than You Think)

 I still have a very comfortable lifestyle and take affordable vacations when I can.
 I really like my life as it is, so I know that I don’t need to buy the latest of everything to be happy.

-The most difficult thing to do is to stop comparing yourself with others.
+The most difficult thing is to stop comparing yourself with others.
 If I had to have everything that my friends had, I’d be in real trouble.
-When finding the will to save for retirement gets really difficult, I just remind myself that I can always have more things, but I can never have more time.
-I don’t want to spend the rest of my time working, so I’ll keep saving as much as I can for retirement.
+When finding the motivation to save for retirement gets really difficult, I just remind myself that I can always have more things, but I can never have more time.
+I don’t want to spend the rest of my time working, so I’ll keep saving as much as I can.

 Further Reading: Check out tips to help you stop keeping up with the Joneses.